karlcow/karl-resume/README.md

 The reasoning started with how difficult and misleading it can be sometimes to describe yourself.
 So I thought about giving only plain facts about my history and let other people contribute on who I was.
 It means also that this experiment might fail completely.
 Without trying, we will never know, so let's see where this goes.

+I will probably need to create a Makefile, and a template for people who want to contribute to it.

 You are welcome to make pull requests on this directory.